 - paid sick days for part-time workers who have at least 30 days of employment in the calendar year.6

 These labor laws are some of the most favorable ones in the country for people in part-time positions.
+For more discussion, see our article on full-time hours in California.

 - U.S. Bureau of Labor Statistics, Labor Force Statistics from the Current Population Survey.